britkig/PicoPort/Pico/PicoPort/readme.md

 PinOutput MyOutput(PIN_NUMBER [,false|true]);
 ```
-The initial output state can also be set by providing as second, though optional, parameter of boolean (false = off, true = on).
+The output logic an be inverted through a second, though optional, parameter of boolean (false = off, true = on).
 Defaults to false.

 And the output can be turned on or off by calling `Set`:
 ```c